Reporting Crimes, Concerns, and Emergencies

 Pastoral counselors and professional counselors, if and when it is appropriate, are encouraged to inform persons they are counseling of the procedures to report a crime to University Police for inclusion in the annual disclosure of crime statistics.

 Reporting all incidents and crimes (even if no victim or perpetrator is identified) allows University Police Department to maintain accurate records on the number of incidents, determine if there is a pattern of crime with regard to particular locations, method or assailant, and to alert the campus community of an ongoing threat, if appropriate.

-University Police Officers are available 24 hours a day at 704-406-4444.
-Officers can provide an immediate response to emergency calls while working with the full range of city first responders to assure a complete and timely response to all emergency calls.
+University Police Officers are available 24 hours a day at (704) 406-4444.
+Officers can provide an immediate response to emergency calls while working with the full range of city first responders with the goal of providing a complete and timely response to all emergency calls.
 Priority response is given to crimes against persons and personal injuries.
 For non-emergency calls, University Police will take appropriate action by dispensing an officer or asking for an incident report to be filed.
-Incident information involving students is forwarded to the Vice President of Student Development and Dean of Students, as appropriate
+Incident information involving students is forwarded to the Vice President of Student Development and Dean of Students, as appropriate.